ecrane314/ce-demo/datastream/README.md

 # Background

 There are six componenets in this demo of data replication from a CloudSQL source into BigQuery for analytis.
-`Source DB - Datastream - Dataflow - BQ - GCS - Pub/Sub`
+`Source MySQL DB - Datastream - GCS - Pub/Sub - Dataflow - BQ`
+The source is a live OLTP db setup for binary logging and replication for CDC.
-Source hosts live OLTP stream and in CDC capable Datastream creates a CDC collector and deploys it to Dataflow The stream uses GCS and Pub/Sub for staging temp and in-flight data.
+Datastream creates a CDC collector and posts the avro deltas to the bucket.
+Notifications on the bucket post to a Pub/Sub topic.
+Dataflow pulls on a subscription on that topic to get the gcs uris.
+The Dataflow pipeline reads the files, confirms the headings, and writes to BQ or to the DLQ.

 # Steps